Skip to main content

 When disabling or enabling notifications for a trigger, the process does not interfere with current queued notifications.
 It can take up to 10 minutes for the disabling of a trigger to take effect.

-Subpaths and headers
+Subpaths, methods, and headers

 The overall webhook v2 configuration defines a base url to receive webhook messages.
 Individual triggers can use static values or dynamic variables to extend this URL.